“There is one Lawgiver, who is able to save and to destroy. Who are you to judge another?”

 and to destroy.

-The word “destroy” does not mean to annihilate into extinction of consciousness but to place people in a place of complete estrangement from God.
+The word “destroy” does not mean annihilating into extinction of consciousness but to place people in a place of complete estrangement from God.

-God alone is able to make the ultimate judgment to save or destroy people.
+God alone can make the ultimate judgment to save or destroy people.
 He alone can execute His judgments.
 God’s judgment here has to do with “the sin unto death” for a believer.
 God puts to death some believers because they develop a hardness of heart in their sin.

 Only God can properly execute His judgments; He needs no help from believers.